pyuvm/pyuvm/docs/Verification New Language.md

 make_my_point = Point(10,3)
 ```
 The above causes Python to create an instance of the `Point` class and call `__init__(self, X, Y)`, passing the newly created object as `self`.
-Methods that don’t have `self` as the first argument must be either class methods (which receive a first argument of `cls`) or static methods (which have no required first argument)
+Methods that don’t have `self` as the first argument must be either class methods (which receive a first argument of `mcs`) or static methods (which have no required first argument)
 ## Inheritance
 Classes can inherit attributes from other classes and override methods from the base class.
 For example:
 ```text